emlove/jsonrpc-websocket/README.rst

 Usage
 -----
-It is recommended to manage the aiohttp ClientSession object externally and pass it to the Server constructor. `(See the aiohttp documentation.) <https://aiohttp.readthedocs.io/en/stable/client_reference.html#aiohttp.ClientSession>`_ If not passed to Server, a ClientSession object will be created automatically.
+It is recommended to manage the aiohttp ClientSession object externally and pass it to the Server constructor. `(See the aiohttp documentation.) <https://aiohttp.readthedocs.io/en/stable/client_reference.html#aiohttp.ClientSession>`_ If not passed to Server, a ClientSession object will be created automatically, and will be closed when the websocket connection is closed.
+If you pass in an external ClientSession, it is your responsibility to close it when you are finished.

 Execute remote JSON-RPC functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~